MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 The following code is an excerpt from the beginning of the built-in help function in PowerShell, which displays one screen of help text at a time.
-Because the help topic for the `Get-Help` cmdlet describes the help function, the help function uses the "ForwardHelpTargetName" and "ForwardHelpCategory" keywords to redirect the user to the `Get-Help` cmdlet help topic.
+Because the help topic for the `Get-Help` cmdlet describes the help function, the help function uses the `.ForwardHelpTargetName` and `.ForwardHelpCategory` keywords to redirect the user to the `Get-Help` cmdlet help topic.

 ```powershell
 function help